dfinance/dnode/README.md

     dnode validate-genesis

 If you want to change VM settings, look at [VM section](#configuration).

+Also, you can setup an initial oracles, using next command:

+    dnode add-oracle-asset-gen [denom] [oracles]

+Where `[denom]` is currency pair, like 'eth_usdt' or 'btc_eth', etc.
+And `[oracles]` could be oracles accounts or nominee account, separated by comma.

 Now we are ready to launch testnet: